melonmanchan/simple-github-webhook/README.md

 npm install
 ```

+While you're at it, you should also edit the deploy.sh script to be more suitable for your deployment needs.

 ## Step 2.
 Starting it up

-The webhook takes in the following 4 parameters, passed through environment variables:
+The webhook takes in the following four parameters, passed in through environment variables:

 Variable  | Meaning | Default